ftsrg/theta/README.md

   * theta-sts-cli natively supports the [AIGER format](http://fmv.jku.at/aiger/) of the [Hardware Model Checking Competition (HWMCC)](http://fmv.jku.at/hwmcc/).
 * [`theta-xta-cli`](subprojects/xta-cli): Verification of [Uppaal](http://www.uppaal.org/) timed automata (XTA).

-## Extend Theta

-If you want to extend Theta and build your own algorithms and tools, then take look at [doc/Development.md](doc/Development.md).

 ## Overview of the architecture

 Theta can be divided into the following four layers.